ONSdigital/dp-component-test/README.md

 ## Background

-The intention of this library is to help when writing feature tests for a new or existing REST API.
+The intention of this library is to help when writing feature / component tests for a new or existing REST API.
 The library contains a set of useful helper feature steps to make writing new gherkin tests easy.

 The steps in api_feature have been written as to be easily reusable when setting up tests against a REST API, and